BenCos17/ben-cogs/airplaneslive/docs.md

 Airplaneslive Cog Documentation

 Overview

 The Airplaneslive cog provides commands to retrieve information about aircraft using the airplanes.live API and Planespotters.net API.
-This cog is designed to be integrated into a Discord bot using the Red-DiscordBot framework.
+This cog is coded to be used  with Discord bot using the Red-DiscordBot framework and running on the 3.5.x version of the code.

 Installation

 To use the Airplaneslive cog, follow these steps: